ankane/strong_migrations/README.md

 In Postgres, adding an index non-concurrently can leave behind an invalid index if the lock timeout is reached.
 Running the migration again can result in an error.

-To automatically remove the invalid index when the migration runs again, use: [unreleased]
+To automatically remove the invalid index when the migration runs again, use:

 ```ruby
 StrongMigrations.remove_invalid_indexes = true